6 Request Compute, Memory, and Latency Bottlenecks

 6.3 KV Cache Engineering

-The KV cache is one of the biggest memory consumers during inference, and managing it well has a direct impact on how many requests you can serve concurrently and how long sequences can be.
+The KV cache is one of the biggest memory consumers during inference, and managing it well has a direct impact on concurrency levels and maximum sequence lengths.
 This section covers the core techniques for reducing KV cache memory pressure.

 KV cache memory formula